Fusion Strategy

 This change makes it clear that companies are no longer just selling products.
 Instead, they offer comprehensive, long-term solutions that create added value and strengthen customer loyalty.

-This creates completely new value creation logics: Data makes it possible to monitor the condition of machines in real time, plan maintenance as required and minimize downtime.
+This creates completely new value creation opportunities: Data makes it possible to monitor the condition of machines in real time, plan maintenance as required and minimize downtime.
 Customers benefit from measurable benefits instead of mere ownership — this also changes the understanding of roles in the market.
 Companies are becoming partners in ongoing operations, not just suppliers.
 Anyone who shapes this change at an early stage creates a clear competitive advantage in the age of data-driven services.

-Fusion Systems: Connected solutions for maximum efficiency
+Fusion Systems: Connected Solutions for Maximum Efficiency

-Fusion Solutions: Customer-focused ecosystems
+Fusion Solutions: Customer-focused Ecosystems

-Interdisciplinary collaboration as a success factor
+Interdisciplinary Collaboration as a Success Factor

 Merger strategies require close collaboration between different areas such as data science, engineering, marketing, and customer service.
 Only through this synergy can companies develop intelligent ecosystems that seamlessly merge physical products, digital features, and services

-Decisive questions for managers
+Decisive Questions for Managers

 1. Which business areas are affected by usage data?